Introduction to User Defined Data Types in C++

 6. Pointer

-A Pointer is that kind of user-defined data type that creates variables for holding the memory address of other variables.
-If one variable carries the address of another variable, the first variable is said to be the pointer of another.
+A Pointer is a user-defined data type that creates variables for holding the memory address of other variables.
+If one variable holds the address of another variable, we say that the first variable is the pointer to the other variable.
 The syntax for the same is:

 type *ptr_name;